helloravi/helloravi.github.io/_posts/2017-04-13-intro-to-machine-learning.markdown

 is to understand the scope and limitations of different technologies.

-As a part of this I asked a friend of mine(Bracket) from HyperVerge who also happens to the co-founder of the company to ask for introduction to machine learning.
+As a part of this I asked a friend of mine(Bracket) from HyperVerge who also happens to the co-founder of the company to point to resources which introduce machine learning.

 The most common suggestion is to do the Andrew NG course on machine learning.